EvgeniyPeshkov/syntax-highlighter/README.md

 For consistency with built-in TextMate grammars, the same colors can be provided for corresponding TextMate scopes.
-Or backwards, one can port colors from TextMate to Syntax Highlighter.
+Or backwards, one can port colors from TextMate to {Syntax Highlighter}.
 In most cases there is one to one match.
 For example, for C++: `syntax.function = entity.name.function` or `syntax.number = constant.numeric`.
 Current TextMate colors can be discovered using `Ctrl + Shift + P -> Developer:
 Generate Color Theme...`, in generated theme file address `tokenColors` section.
-The following settings synchronize TextMate colors with Syntax Highlighter for C++:
+The following settings synchronize TextMate colors with {Syntax Highlighter} for C++:

     "editor.tokenColorCustomizations": {
         "[Visual Studio Dark]": {